Regina Bateson is not a politician, Google

 Regina Bateson is not a politician.
 Dr. Bateson (Ph.D. in Political Science, Yale) is a political scientist and professor at the University of Ottawa.
 This is documented throughout the web: her faculty page at the University of Ottawa, her personal website, her ORCiD, The Conversation, WBUR (Boston’s NPR news station), etc. In 2014, MIT News also identified her as a political scientist.
 Though she ran for office once she is not, by most any definition, a politician.
 The Google-provided label is incorrect, deceptive, and non-representative.
 Why doesn't Google correct their search results?
 Or why does it take so much work and time for corrections to happen?

-Here is @regina_bateson on Twitter (Bateson, 2022):
+Here is @regina_bateson on Twitter [@bateson2022hey]:

 Hey @Google, quick FYI: I am not a politician.
 I ran for office ONCE in 2017-2018, but I'm actually a political scientist, author, etc.

 On Sept.
-27 your team agreed to remove the term “politician” from my Knowledge Panel–but it’s still there.
+27 your team agreed to remove the term "politician" from my Knowledge Panel--but it's still there.
 Why?
 How can I change this?
 HELP!!!

 Addenda